schoolyearhq/description/README.md

 ### Why these boundaries matter

 - **Clarity** → Donors, funders, and partners know exactly what their contribution does: *€200 = one year of school*.
-- **Efficiency** → By avoiding scope creep into quality, equity politics, or infrastructure, the model maintains the **98% efficiency target at scale**.
 - **Scalability** → Neutrality and simplicity make the system easy to replicate in multiple contexts without becoming entangled in policy debates.

 > Schoolyear is a **distribution mechanism**: it channels funds directly into school years, with proof.
 Nothing more, nothing less.